KatharineME/how_to_create_video/viral.md

-## Key Points
+## Key Point

-The idea for the video matters way more than the editing or aesthetics.
+The idea for the video matters way more than editing or aesthetics.

 Giving 2x the effort when making the video will probably result in 10x the views.